Whitewater Rafting: Family Trips to Class V Rivers

 Gauley River, West Virginia, USA

 The Gauley is widely considered the best whitewater rafting river in the eastern United States.
-During “Gauley Season” (September-October), when the Summersville Dam releases water, the river transforms into 28 miles of nearly continuous Class IV-V rapids.
-The Upper Gauley (Class V) features rapids like Pillow Rock, Lost Paddle, and Sweet’s Falls that are genuinely intimidating, even from a raft.
-The Lower Gauley (Class IV) is slightly mellower but still delivers serious whitewater.
+During “Gauley Season” (September–October), when the Summersville Dam releases water, the river becomes 28 miles of nearly continuous Class IV–V rapids.
+The Upper Gauley features rapids like Pillow Rock, Lost Paddle, and Sweet’s Falls — genuinely intimidating even from a raft.
+The Lower Gauley is slightly mellower but still delivers serious whitewater.

 Futaleufú River, Chile